Demographics of Uruguay: UN estimates

-Origins and ethnicity
+Life expectancy

+Ethnic groups

-Uruguayans share a Spanish linguistic and heavily Spanish cultural background with its neighbour Argentina.
-Most Uruguayans are descended from colonial-era settlers and immigrants from Europe with almost 96% of the population being of either sole or partial European descent, with a majority of these being Spaniards, followed closely by Italians, and smaller numbers of French, Germans, Portuguese, British (English or Scots), Irish, Swiss, Russians, Poles, Bulgarians, Hungarians, Ukrainians, Lithuanians, Estonians, Latvians, Swedes, Danes, Dutch, Belgians, Austrians, Croats, Serbs, Greeks and others.
+Most Uruguayans are descended from colonial-era settlers and immigrants from Europe with almost 88% of the population being of either sole or partial European descent, with a majority of these being Spaniards, followed closely by Italians, and smaller numbers of French, Germans, Portuguese, British (English or Scots), Irish, Swiss, Russians, Poles, Bulgarians, Hungarians, Ukrainians, Lithuanians, Estonians, Latvians, Swedes, Danes, Dutch, Belgians, Austrians, Croats, Serbs, Greeks and others.

-There are also smaller numbers of Western Asian (Turks, Israelis, and Lebanese) and Caucasian ethnic groups (Armenians, Georgians, and Azeris).
+There are also smaller numbers of Western Asian (Turks, Israelis, and Lebanese) and South Caucasus ethnic groups (Armenians, Georgians, and Azeris).

 Many Swiss settlements (colonias or "colonies"), such as Colonia Suiza, Colonia Valdense and Nueva Helvecia, were founded in the department of Colonia.
 Also, there are towns founded by early British settlers, such as Conchillas and Barker.
-A Russian colony called San Javier is found in the department of Río Negro.
-There are Mennonite colonies in the department of Río Negro and in the department of Canelones.
+A Russian colony called San Javier was founded in the 1910s in the department of Río Negro.
+There are also Mennonite colonies in the department of Río Negro and in the department of Canelones.

 Many of the European immigrants arrived in the late 19th century and have heavily influenced the architecture and culture of Montevideo and other major cities.
 For this reason, Montevideo and life within the city are very reminiscent of Western Europe.

 The rest of the Uruguayan population is Black/Afro-Uruguayan of African descent and about 1 or 2% are of Asian descent, mostly are Lebanese/Syrian Arab, and Chinese or Japanese ancestry.

 Amerindians descendants make up a small population in the Rural North region, with Mestizos making up 6% of the population.